AmbireTech/adex-protocol/README.md

 While RTB is intentionally left out, a form of programatic buying exists in AdEx: we call that "bid provisioning".

+A bid signals an intention to purchase certain advertising space/time for a certain reward, but once it's picked up by a publisher (turned into a DeliveryPeriod), the publisher will only get rewarded if they deliver the full bid goal.

+So it's recommended that bids are generally small - in other words, even low-traffic publishers should be able to deliver them within hours.
+Furthermore, smaller bids allow different publishers to pick them up, and the overall revenue can be maximized by tweaking the reward on a bid-per-bid basis.

+Because of this, bids are not meant to be interacted with directly.
+It would be tedious to expect advertisers to do all of this manually.
+Our solution is to create a system that would automatically provision bids.

+This would work by allowing the advertiser to create a campaign with a total budget.
+Then, the system would create a few small bids at first, and once those are picked up, it will create new ones.
+If the bids are getting picked up and delivered quickly, it would start creating larger bids.

+Meanwhile, on the publisher side, the system will automatically accept the most appropriate and profitable bids on the network that we can deliver for.

 ### Adoption